The Dark Pictures Anthology: House of Ashes: Reception

+Critical response

-House of Ashes was released to "mixed or average" reception, according to the review aggregator Metacritic, and according to OpenCritic, 59% of critics recommended the game.
+House of Ashes received "mixed or average" reception, according to the review aggregator website Metacritic, while 59% of critics recommended the game according to OpenCritic.
 Several reviews wrote that despite narrative and technical flaws, it was the best entry of the anthology so far (Note: Cited to multiple reviews) and the closest Supermassive had gotten to replicating the quality of their breakout game, Until Dawn (2015).
 (Note: Cited to multiple reviews) VentureBeat journalist Dean Takahashi felt the series was starting to become formulaic with House of Ashess release, whereas an Edge critic wrote that some of the systems supporting the series were becoming outdated.

 Positive comments about the gameplay revolved around the replay value, QTE intensity, collectibles, and multiple modes of play.
 Reviewers wrote about the game's bearings feature and the branching story elements, finding them well-executed, whereas Rock Paper Shotguns Alice Bell wrote that the narrative choices often led to incongruous dialogue.
 Although noting some awkward moments in the dialogue, others found the game generally well-written and an effective balance of camp, fun, and horror.
 The cast's acting was considered sufficient for the drama and improved compared to previous games in the anthology; Plays Jess Kinghorn described the performances as serviceable but suggested that some actors should have displayed more intensity.
 Takahashi was more reserved with his praise, saying it was not memorable.
 Pacing, meanwhile, was a recurring point of criticism.
 Many reviewers were also frustrated by House of Ashes efforts to simultaneously be a video game and emulate a horror film;' Tom Orry of VG247 thought it diminished the game's interactivity.
 Kinghorn noted that future games in the anthology could benefit from runtimes closer to that of traditional films to balance the cinematic aspirations with giving players enough to do.